DataDog/documentation/content/en/service_management/service_level_objectives/_index.md

 ## SLO widgets

 {{< learning-center-callout header="Try Create Business-Critical Insights Using Dashboards and SLOs in the Learning Center" btn_title="Enroll Now" btn_url="https://learn.datadoghq.com/courses/dashboards-slos">}}
-  The Datadog Learning Center is full of hands-on courses to help you learn about this topic.
+  Learn without cost on real cloud compute capacity and a Datadog trial account.
 Enroll today to learn more about building Dashboards to track SLOs.
 {{< /learning-center-callout >}}

 After creating your SLO, you can visualize the data through Dashboards and widgets.